8.3.2. CYP2D6¶

 - N-ethylamphetamine

-- N-butylamphetamine
+- N-butylamphetami

 - oxidative deamination

-- CYP3A4 as the primary metabolization pathway to
+- CYP3A4 metabolized to

 - l-phenylpropan-2-one